Karatali

-Karatali is a village under Chatrapur tahasil in Ganjam district in the Indian state of Odisha.
+Karatali is a village of Chatrapur tahasil in Ganjam district in the Indian state of Odisha.

 Demographics

 With a total of 127 families residing, Karatali village has a population of 664, of which 344 are males and 320 are females as per Population Census 2011.
-Karatali village has a higher literacy rate compared to Odisha.
-In 2011, the literacy rate of Karatali village was 81.93 % compared to 72.87 % of Odisha.
-The village had a Male literacy rate of 97.30 % while the female literacy rate was 65.96%.
+In 2011, the literacy rate of Karatali village was 81.93% compared to 72.87% of Odisha.
+The village's male literacy rate was 97.30% while the literacy rate for females was 65.96%.
 The average sex ratio of the village is 930.

 Education

 The village has the following schools/educational institutions.